 A selection of animations done for marketing e-mails and social media channels.

-A selection from a series of badges I designed to be displayed on the glass doors of Animoto's themed conference rooms.
+From a series of badges I designed to be displayed on the glass doors of Animoto's themed conference rooms.
 They've drastically improved office way-finding and are super cute to boot!
 The vinyl stickers are seven inches in diameter.

 Art direction, illustration, apparel